 Virtual workshop for residents

-Covering all medical-legal essentials to reduce your medical-legal risk and keep patients safe
+Covering medico-legal essentials to reduce your medico-legal risk and keep patients safe

 “This was a fantastic, well-run session that should be a model for how future virtual seminars should be done.” – University of Calgary resident (2020)

 This interactive and virtual workshop has been developed specifically for first year Family Medicine residents and second year specialty program residents.

 Delivered by highly experienced CMPA physician advisors, the workshop covers topics representing medico-legal issues frequently encountered by residents in CMPA case files: informed consent, documentation, disclosure of a patient safety incident (accident in Québec), and teamwork.

 What to expect

 Live workshop with Physician Advisors and breakout rooms to work with residents from across Canada

 Get your questions answered at the source with a CMPA Physician Advisor and Legal Counsel

 Information gained from pre-workshop eLearning activities will be applied to case scenarios